Amazing Princess Sarah: Reception

-It took the game 10 days to be Greenlit on Steam.
-Alex Carlson of Hardcore Gamer gave the Windows version of this "underdog... competent, if uninspired indie platformer" a review score of 3/5, opining, "Amazing Princess Sarah is well-worth five bucks if you love old-school gems like Castlevania but if you’re not into that classic retro scene, [it] will do as much to convince you of the genre’s flaws as it convinces you of its strengths."
-Crystal Steltenpohl of Diehard GameFAN wrote about the Xbox 360 version, "The (mostly) fun level design, interesting gameplay, and strong visuals bring together an experience that will remind you of older Metroidvania games while keeping it fresh. (...)
+It took the game 10 days to be greenlit on Steam.

+Alex Carlson of Hardcore Gamer gave the Windows version a score of 3/5, stating "underdog... competent, if uninspired indie platformer (...)
+Amazing Princess Sarah is well-worth five bucks if you love old-school gems like Castlevania but if you’re not into that classic retro scene, [it] will do as much to convince you of the genre’s flaws as it convinces you of its strengths."

+Crystal Steltenpohl of Diehard GameFan wrote about the Xbox 360 version, "The (mostly) fun level design, interesting gameplay, and strong visuals bring together an experience that will remind you of older Metroidvania games while keeping it fresh. (...)
 The game is only $1.
 It's practically a steal.
 If you like these types of games, this is one I wouldn't recommend passing up on."

-According to Rob Hamilton of HonestGamers, who gave it a 8/10, "The game's not perfect, but thanks to its low asking price, it's a great way to enjoy a flashback to the games you may have enjoyed during your childhood."
+According to Rob Hamilton of HonestGamers, who gave it a 8/10 wrote "The game's not perfect, but thanks to its low asking price, it's a great way to enjoy a flashback to the games you may have enjoyed during your childhood."